Tarmean/tarmean.github.io/OpenRec.md

 # Haskell should have Inheritance

-Inheritance is an infamously overloaded concept, with use-cases ranging from templating to code reuse.
+Inheritance is an infamously overloaded concept, with use-cases ranging over templating, ad-hoc polymorphism, code organization, method overriding, and even code reuse.
 Let us add a new one: Composable AST rewrites and queries.

 The code can be found [in this gist](https://gist.github.com/Tarmean/c8c986f6c1723be10b7454b53288e989).
 I have some minor open design questions so it hasn't made it into a library yet.